team-dev-docs/spriteai-dev-docs/docs/Tutorials/Creating a Sprite Sheet.md

 ## What does this do?

-This document will walk you through the process of creating a sprite sheet using the `generateSprite` function from the `sprite` library.
-A sprite sheet is a collection of images that can be used to animate a character or object.
+This tutorial will show you how to use the `sprite` module to generate a sprite sheet of a character walking.

 ## Why should I use this?

-Sprite sheets are a great way to optimize the performance of your game or animation.
-By using a sprite sheet, you can reduce the number of HTTP requests that are made to your server, which can improve the load time of your game or animation.
-Additionally, sprite sheets can help to reduce the file size of your game or animation, which can be important for mobile devices or other devices with limited storage space.
+Sprite sheets are a great way to optimize the performance of your game by reducing the number of draw calls that need to be made.
+By using a sprite sheet, you can draw multiple images at once, which can significantly improve the performance of your game.

 ## Prequsites

-To follow this tutorial, you will need the following:
+To complete this tutorial, you will need the following:

-* A computer with an internet connection
+* A copy of the `sprite` module
 * A text editor
-* The `sprite` library installed
+* A basic understanding of JavaScript

 ## How to use this

-To create a sprite sheet, you will first need to create a list of the images that you want to include in the sprite sheet.
-Once you have created your list, you can use the `generateSprite` function to generate the sprite sheet.
-The `generateSprite` function takes two arguments:
+To generate a sprite sheet, you will need to use the `generateSprite` function.
+This function takes two parameters:

-* The list of images that you want to include in the sprite sheet
+* The name of the character you want to generate a sprite sheet for
-* An options object

-The options object can be used to specify the following settings:
+* An object containing the following options:
+    * `save`: A boolean value that determines whether or not to save the sprite sheet to a file

-* The width and height of the sprite sheet
+    * `width`: The width of the sprite sheet in pixels
-* The number of columns and rows in the sprite sheet
+    * `height`: The height of the sprite sheet in pixels
-* The padding between the images in the sprite sheet
-* The format of the sprite sheet (PNG, JPEG, etc.)
+    * `frames`: The number of frames in the sprite sheet

-Once you have specified the options, the `generateSprite` function will generate the sprite sheet and save it to the specified location.

-## Example

-The following example shows how to use the `generateSprite` function to create a sprite sheet:
+The following example shows how to use the `generateSprite` function to generate a sprite sheet of a character walking:

 ```javascript
 const { sprite } = require("./index.js");